Litter Box Issues

 - Resource guarding.
 Does your cat have easy access to the box, or do you have other pets preventing them from using the box, via intimidation tactics?
 Unless you have a Ring Camera pointed at the box – you’ll never know.

 - Dry food only diet.
 We do not believe in dry food for cats.
 It has no moisture, it’s sprayed with a chemical that is a “flavor enticer” which has no nutritional value and makes the food addictive to cats (kind of like McDonald’s).
 Cats are obligate carnivores!
-They should only be fed a wet food diet.
+They should only be fed a wet food or raw food diet.
 For more information on this topic check our Feeding Your Cat page.

 - Clothing on the floor.
 Even if you weren’t exercising, all humans emit ammonia through their pores which remains behind on articles of clothing.
 The ammonia smell is an “attractant” for cats.
 If you put clothes / towels and other articles on the floor, you are inviting your cat to pee on that article.
 Pick up your clothes!

 - Using the wrong cleaner for “accidents.”
 Most of the cleaning products you’ll find at Pet Stores simply do not work.
 We recommend Unique Pet Odor and Stain Eliminator (link to the product is below).
 It eliminates all odor, on carpets, floors, furniture, and other surfaces.

 - Declawing your cat.
 Declawed cats are notorious for litter box avoidance!
 It is a brutal procedure and most have pain throughout their lives, and is the reason why Declawing is being banned nationwide.
 It is cruel and painful and is the reason why so many cats end up in shelters – litter box avoidance.
 Visit the PawProject for more information.